SelecTree: Tree Detail

 Growth Rate: 24 to 36 Inches per Year.

 Longevity Greater than 150 years.

-Leaves Oblong, Medium to Dark Green, Bronze or No Change, Deciduous.
+Leaves Oblong, Green, Golden or Yellow or Orange, Deciduous.

 Brown or Mostly Green Acorn, Large (1.50 - 3.00 inches), fruiting in Fall or Winter.

 Bark Black or Dark Gray, Furrowed or Ridged.

 Shading Capacity Rated as Dense in Leaf.

 Shading Capacity Rated as Moderate out of Leaf.